kanvesh/kanvesh.github.io/resume.md

 <details><summary>2015-16: Masters in Analytics at Univ. of Cincinnati:</summary>
 <br/>
 <p>
 Though I took up the program mainly as a gateway to the USA, I happened to tremendously enjoy and excel at the courses on offer.
-I particularly enjoyed the statistics and probability courses that have laid strong foundation to my hitherto programmer-like approach to analytics.
-My thesis was on using unstructured call data to predict attrition among customers.
-I received several job offers and chose to join a startup in Cincinnati
+The advanced statistics and probability courses that I took laid strong foundation to my hitherto programmer-like approach to analytics.
+I received several job offers and chose to join a startup named EBTH in Cincinnati.
 <br/>
 </p>
 </details>